๐Ÿ’ฐ Used Launch Monitors: Worth It?

 1. Firmware Version: Ask the seller what firmware version the unit is running.
 Check the manufacturer's website for the latest version.
 Outdated firmware can mean missing features, compatibility issues, or in worst cases, a unit that's been locked out of updates.
 If the seller doesn't know or can't check, that's a yellow flag.

 2. Battery Health: For battery-powered units (Garmin R10, Mevo+, Rapsodo), ask how long a full charge lasts in actual use.
-A Garmin R10 with a healthy battery should last 8–10 hours.
+A Garmin R10 with a healthy battery should last 8โ€“10 hours.
 If the seller says "a few hours" or "I haven't used it much lately," the battery may be degraded.
 Lithium batteries degrade with age even when not used.

 3. Sensor/Camera Condition: Inspect the sensor window (radar units) or camera lens (photometric units) for scratches, cracks, or haze.
 Even minor damage to these components can cause data errors.
-On camera-based units, ask to see a test shot — blurry or inconsistent readings suggest camera calibration problems.
+On camera-based units, ask to see a test shot โ€” blurry or inconsistent readings suggest camera calibration problems.

 4. Warranty Transferability: Most manufacturer warranties are not transferable to second owners.
 Garmin, Rapsodo, and FlightScope all tie warranties to the original purchaser.
 This means you're buying with no manufacturer support if something goes wrong.
-Factor this into your price expectation — used should be significantly cheaper than new to account for zero warranty.
+Factor this into your price expectation โ€” used should be significantly cheaper than new to account for zero warranty.

 5. Subscription Status: Some units have paid features or subscriptions tied to the original owner's account.
 Ask if any active subscriptions transfer with the unit, or if you'll need to set up new accounts and pay from scratch.
-For units like the SkyTrak where the subscription adds significant functionality, this matters.
+For units like the SkyTrak+ where the subscription adds significant functionality, this matters.

 Best Launch Monitors to Buy Used

-#1 — Garmin R10 (Best Used Value)
+#1 โ€” Garmin R10 (Best Used Value)

-⭐ Best Used Buy30–35% Savings
+โญ Best Used Buy30โ€“35% Savings

 Garmin Approach R10

-Garmin R10 — $300–400 used (vs $599 new)
+Garmin R10 โ€” check used listings ($599 new)

 Radar-based.
 No fragile cameras.
 Garmin keeps firmware updated.

 The Garmin R10 is the safest used launch monitor buy.
-It's a simple Doppler radar with no camera components to degrade, no moving parts, and Garmin continues to push firmware updates that improve accuracy and add features.
-A used R10 at $300–400 delivers the same 14 metrics and 10-hour battery life as a new one.
-The only thing you lose is the warranty — and at a $200+ savings, most golfers consider that a fair trade.
+It's a simple Doppler radar unit with no camera components to degrade, no moving parts, and Garmin continues to push firmware updates that improve accuracy and add features.
+Used R10s regularly appear in the $300โ€“400 range โ€” delivering the same 14 metrics and 10-hour battery life as a new unit.
+The only thing you lose is the warranty, and at a $200+ savings over the $599 retail price, most golfers consider that a reasonable trade.

 New Price